My name’s Mandi and writing saves me on a daily basis.

 Writing saves lives.
 It brings out the best in people and can be the best pain reliever out there.
 I’m here to show you how writing can help you and how you can get finished with those projects that you want.
 I’m living what a I preach and while my debut novel is in the works, I’m writing my second and heading into it head on.

 If you’re just like that, if you need that push to get something going, come and join my dreamers.
 You won’t be disappointed, I promise you.

-With a Bachelor of Arts from Flinders University and a Bachelor of Writing and Publishing from Melbourne Polytechnic to my name, I have an infinite amount of tools and knowledge that helped me grow as a writer and a person.
+With a Bachelor of Arts from Flinders University and a Bachelor of Writing and Publishing from Melbourne Polytechnic and a nearly finished Masters degree to my name, I have an infinite amount of tools and knowledge that helped me grow as a writer and a person.

 Work with me.
 What are you waiting for?
 In me you’ll find an accountability partner and someone will keep you on your toes.
 We’ll love, laugh and cry together as we reach those important milestones.
 We will get those works of art finished and something we will proudly get done together.

 I’m a lover of Instagram come and play with em over there: https://instagram.com/mandikont